horaciod/docker-vufind-pgsql/README.md

 - get the tar from https://vufind.org (I've made te tests with 6.11)
 - extract the files in src folder
 - run with docker-composer up -d
-- is possible to enterin each container with bash
+- is possible to enter on  each container with bash to run scripts

 Next steps